General Terms and Conditions

 shall be binding.
 However, the Translator shall not be in default if the

-beyond his control.
-If the failure to deliver on time or to render other
+control.
+If the failure to deliver on time or to render other services

-services agreed upon is due to force majeure, the Translator shall be
+agreed upon is due to force majeure, the Translator shall be entitled to

-entitled to withdraw from the contract or to require from the Client a
+withdraw from the contract or to require from the Client a reasonable

-In case of a change of the subject matter of the order, the terms of
+shall be excluded.
+In case of a change of the subject matter of the order,

 the Translator is prevented by a justifiable reason from fulfillment of his